menu Menu

 Previous page Next page

-This Middle Kingdom stela features a typical Htp-di-nswt offering formula - an inscription intended to provide the deceased with sustenance in the afterlife.
+This Middle Kingdom stela (Leiden AP 71) features a typical Htp-di-nswt offering formula - an inscription intended to provide the deceased with sustenance in the afterlife.

 Posted in grammar, stelae, texts Continue reading